• Home

 Seed Funding

-The Brain Health ARC can offer support towards research projects or other activities that may lead to larger grants or fellowships.
+The Brain Health ARC is now accepting applications for seed funding projects!
+We offer support towards research projects or other activities that may lead to larger grants or fellowships.
 Possible applications may be around PPIE work, pilot experiments, stake-holder meetings, writing retreats, data analysis or any other work that can inform a larger funding application.

 Our budget is limited and while we will consider any application submitted, we are unlikely to be able to support projects requiring substantial funding.
 The anticipation is that most funding will be around £3K to £5K maximum.
 For projects requiring more support, we hope to announce other funding calls with partners later in the year.